ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-primary-disk.md

   ├─eCloud-root 253:0    0 13.5G  0 lvm  /
   └─eCloud-swap 253:1    0    1G  0 lvm  [SWAP]
 ```
-Now we need to resize the physical volume into the newly extended disk
+Now we need to resize the physical volume into the newly extended disk and confirm that this is correct in `pvs`

 ```bash
 [root@ssh ~]# pvresize /dev/sda2
   Physical volume "/dev/sda2" changed
   1 physical volume(s) resized or updated / 0 physical volume(s) not resized
 ```

-...then confirm that this is correct in `pvs`:

 ```bash
 [root@ssh ~]# pvs